 I'll take part of that question.
-So, ransomware, it’s a type of malware that's deployed across a system, whether it's through clicking on a link that then, you know, worms its way through your network to the point where then, you know, once the bag guys have an idea of what your network looks like, they can shut you down.
+So, ransomware, it’s a type of malware that's deployed across a system, whether it's through clicking on a link that then, you know, worms its way through your network to the point where then, you know, once the bad guys have an idea of what your network looks like, they can shut you down.
 But ransomware from an insurance perspective means a lot of different things, right?
 Because it touches on multiple insurance agreements, not just the cyber extortion.
-So when you have a ransomware loss, not only are you impacted from an operational standpoint, so you have a business interruption loss, but there's also a data recovery aspect that comes into play, right?
-So the cost to build the systems back up and play, plus the cyber extortion aspect, right, where you're paying a demand to the bad actors.
-If in fact you can't get yourself up and running from backups
+So, when you have a ransomware loss, not only are you impacted from an operational standpoint, so you have a business interruption loss, but there's also a data recovery aspect that comes into play, right?
+So, the cost to build the systems back up and play, plus the cyber extortion aspect, right, where you're paying a demand to the bad actors if, in fact, you can't get yourself up and running from backups

 Bruce Droz (05:14):